ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 To learn more about the embedded player, check [the document](https://antmedia.io/docs/guides/playing-live-stream/embedded-web-player/).

-Autoplay is enabled by default in a player but it may not be activated for some policies in Chrome and Firefox.
-So you may need to click the player button to get it started.
-Look at the following links:
+Autoplay is enabled by default in a player, but it may be disabled for certain policies in Chrome and Firefox.
+So you might need to click the player button to get it started.
+Check out the following links:

 [Chrome policy](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes)